moonglum/foxx_generator/README.md

 ## Media types

-FoxxGenerator currently supports the following media types:

-* `application/vnd.siren+json`: A media type without application semantics described [here](https://github.com/kevinswiber/siren).
-* `application/vnd.api+json`: A media type with collection semantics described [here](http://jsonapi.org).
+FoxxGenerator currently only supports [siren](https://github.com/kevinswiber/siren) which is a media type without application semantics.
+Use the media type `application/vnd.siren+json`.
+We plan to support HAL with an extension for forms in the near future.

 ## Interactive Documentation